Yedomon/Bric_a_Brac/README.md

 ```

-For MSCsanc yu should have a n output like this
+For MSCsanc yu should have an output lin m8 [format](https://edwards.sdsu.edu/research/blast-output-8/)

 ```